12 Actually Good Beauty Products That Are on Sale Online Right Now

 Each week, I'll be rounding up my favorites, the discounted makeup, hair, skin-care and wellness items I deem so legit, I'd recommend them to my best friend or my mom or my sister — or you, dear Fashionista readers.
 In other words, they're actually good.

-This week's picks include luxurious bath products, nude lip colors for a range of skin tones and one of the best-smelling dry shampoos we've tried.
+This week's picks include a primer that makes skin look flawless, a facial toning device that really works and some of the prettiest hair accessories we ever did see.
 Click through to see (and shop!) them all.

 Please note: Occasionally, we use affiliate links on our site.
 This in no way affects our editorial decision-making.